EXPLAINER-What's at stake in WTO talks on fishing rules? | Science-Environment

 The World Trade Organization hosts talks next week aimed at reaching a deal to cap subsidies that contribute to the overfishing of the world's seas and oceans.

 Prospects for a breakthrough appear dim.
-WTO delegates have been negotiating for 20 years and only last December agreed on the definition of "fish".
+WTO delegates have been negotiating for 20 years and only agreed on the definition of "fish" last December.
 The WTO's new director general, Ngozi Okonjo-Iweala, has said a deal is a top priority but she has also expressed doubts about a July conclusion.

 WTO delegates in Geneva are negotiating to try to clinch a deal ahead of the July 15 virtual ministerial meeting.
-However, negotiators have already missed a 2020 deadline fixed by the United Nations, and the DG herself has expressed doubts about a July conclusion.
+However, negotiators have already missed a 2020 deadline fixed by the United Nations.
+A U.S. trade official said on Friday a deal was "within reach" but improvements were required.

 WHAT IS THE MAIN PROBLEM?
 Governments have been subsidising their fleets for centuries for reasons ranging from food security to national pride to pressure from industry lobbies.

-Since World War II, global marine catches have continued to grow, until they peaked at 86 million tonnes in 1996.
+Global marine catches kept growing after World War Two, peaked at 86 million tonnes in 1996 and have stayed around that level ever since.
 Without government intervention, smaller catches would put some fishermen out of business.
 But subsidies which reduce their operating costs such as for fuel mean they can continue.

 This is creating what fisheries biologist Daniel Pauly at the University of British Colombia describes as a "race to the bottom", with countries that have depleted stocks in their own waters travelling further to compete for those that remain.
 The Pew Charitable Trusts estimates that an ambitious deal at the WTO could boost global fish biomass by 12.5% by 2050, based on a model it shared with negotiators https://www1.pewtrusts.org/nb/research-and-analysis/articles/2021/06/07/ending-harmful-subsidies-could-increase-amount-of-fish-in-the-ocean-research-shows.